1vicxtr/Moon-v2/README.md

 ## How to use the compiler

     The directory will be like this:

-    Moon ->
+    Moon-v2/
-    component ->
+    ├── bin/ -> Here are the executables
-        This is where the .mn files will be src ->
+    ├── components/ -> Here you will write moon code in the .mn files ├── src/ -> Here are the JavaScript interpreters ├── compiler/ -> Here are the .C files
-        This is where the C compiler will be index.html
+    ├── index.html
-    style.css
+    ├── style.css
-    README.md
+    └── README.md

 - Windows: Type the moon syntax and to run it just run the parser.exe executable.
 - Linux: just use this command ./parser